 The data that was produced as a result of the production requests, involved more than 30 database tables containing over 1 billion rows of data and representing production data for more than 100 million prescription fills and refills with their related billing data.

 Fordham reviewed contract requirements to understand the performance requirements, the basis for penalties and establish an auditing baseline.
 As a result of his review, Fordham designed software tools to:

 While the defendant had claimed its compliance errors were few and amounted to only about $8,000 in penalties, Fordham's computerized audit uncovered several hundred thousand compliance failures that resulted in a settlement of over $150 million, which, at that time, was one of the ten largest healthcare recoveries under the False Claims Act. (back to top)

-In what started as a tortious interference complaint lodged by a former employee, Fordham was provided with the former employee’s laptop computer that he improperly took with him at his departure and did not return until after the former employee's first deposition.
+In what started as a tortuous interference complaint lodged by a former employee, Fordham was provided with the former employee’s laptop computer that he improperly took with him at his departure and did not return until after the former employee's first deposition.
 Fordham was asked to search the computer's contents for documents meeting certain search criteria of trade secrets.

 Fordham's efforts uncovered numerous deleted files and e-mails evidencing considerable usage of the machine after the former employee’s departure despite his representations to the contrary.
 In fact, the recovered data evidenced date markings in e-mail chains extending up to just prior to the computer's production.
 Interestingly, the active data and file system depicted only occasional usage of the machine over the two years prior to its production.